CloudBoost/developers/en/DataStorage/getstarted.md

 #Create Columns

-To create a new columns click on `+` button on the table header when you're in Data Browser Screen and then enter your column name with the Data Type.
-Also select `unique` if the data in the column is supposed to be unique for every object that is saved, and select `required` if you dont want `null` values to be saved in that column.
+To create a new columns click on <span class="tut-snippet">+</span> button on the table header when you're in Data Browser Screen and then enter your column name with the Data Type.
+Also select <span class="tut-snippet">unique</span> if the data in the column is supposed to be unique for every object that is saved, and select <span class="tut-snippet">required</span> if you dont want <span class="tut-snippet">null</span> values to be saved in that column.

 !(+ Icon on tables)[]